benhowell/benhowell.github.com/_posts/2015-02-08-should-i-become-a-programmer-making-breaking-intrigue.md

 ---
 layout: post
 title: "Should I become a Programmer?
-Making.
-Breaking and Intrigue."
+Making, Breaking and Intrigue."
 description: "If you like pulling things apart, building stuff, modifying stuff or are good with your hands, then programming might be for you"
 tagline: "people"
 category: people